-Lay down your first piece of mesh, and lightly cover it with java moss.
+Lay down your first piece of mesh, and lightly cover it with Java moss.
 You can cut bits off to arrange them so they sit flat, don’t worry about keeping it whole.
-Once you have a good coverage, place the second piece of mesh on top, and use thread to secure the two pieces together.
+Once you have good coverage, place the second piece of mesh on top, and use thread to secure the two pieces together.

 Java Moss Trees

 Java moss can also be used to create trees, using a piece of driftwood that stands vertically.
-Ideally you’ll choose a piece of wood that gives a tree like appearance with a few branches extending outwards.
+Ideally, you’d choose a piece of wood that gives a tree-like appearance, with a few branches extending outwards.

-Collect your java moss, if you’ve taken it directly from your tank, you’ll need to gently pat it off taking care not to dry the moss out.
+Collect your Java moss.
+If you’ve taken it directly from your tank, you’ll need to gently pat it off taking care not to dry the moss out.

 Using small amounts of glue, attach the moss to your branches in small amounts.
-Once you’ve attached all your moss, trim off any extra, wispy bits to create the tree shaped look.
+Once you’ve attached all your moss, trim off any extra, wispy bits to create the tree-shaped look.

 Then place the moss tree into your tank.

 How to Plant Java Moss in the Aquarium